 Kelly says: “I have been with CASDA for 30 years.
 I began my career at CASDA as the Shelter Program Director for 8 ½ years and have since been the Executive Director for the past 18 years.

 “I am responsible for the overall coordination and implementation of agency operations.
 I am also responsible for the implementation and evaluation of agency programming, finances, and public relations.

 “My passion is ensuring that victims and survivors of abuse have a safe, confidential place to go to when they need support and resources.

 “My vision is to advocate for a community effort to end violence.

-“I will soon be graduating from the UW-Superior Leadership Program.
+“I recently graduated from the UW-Superior Leadership Program.
 I am a past Rotarian.
 I currently sit on several Coordinated Community Response Teams.”

 Dana Doyle – Director of Program Services

 Dana helps emergency shelter clients meet their immediate needs and plan for their future safety while supervising all shelter staff, four program coordinators, two full-time advocates and day-to-day shelter operations.

 Dana says: “I supervise all our programs except for the legal program.

 “My passion is my family and the clients we serve.